lgtm-migrator/connect-js/management/README.md

 } = await updateProviderApplication(managementCredentials, input);
 ```

-### updateIdentity
+### updateIdentityFromUser

 Used to update an Identity.
 Here are the props needed, in order:

 - managementCredentials: URI and API Key of Connect.
 - userId: ID or sub of the current user.
-- eventId: Event ID generated at the start of the Identity validation flow.
+- eventIds: List of event ID generated at the start of the Identity validation flow, and populated when the user re-send a validation code.
 - validationCode: Code input from the User during the Identity validation flow.
 - identityValue: Identity value that will replace the current Identity.
 - identityToUpdateId: ID of the previous Identity to update.